-a.
-As built drawings of the building as it exists on its originating site before undertaking the move, particularly if the move will require substantial reconstruction, including but not limited to floor plans, elevations, and architectural details and profiles;

-b.
-Photographs of the site and the interior and exterior of the building, including but not limited to all elevations and exterior details.
+- a.
+As built drawings of the building as it exists on its originating site before undertaking the move, particularly if the move will require substantial reconstruction, including but not limited to floor plans, elevations, and architectural details and profiles; - b.
+Photographs of the site and the interior and exterior of the building, including but not limited to all elevations and exterior details. - c.

-c.
 History of any code violations applied to the structure and property, along with an explanation of any pending violations or structure violations which have been issued within five (5) years of the application request.

-(a - c) REG Associates provides drawings of existing conditions at its original site, floor plans, elevations and architectural details and profiles, Multiple photographs of the site and interior and exterior of building are provided.
-The building has not history of code violations within the past 5 years.
+REG Associates provided; a) drawings of existing conditions at its original site, floor plans, elevations and architectural details and profiles; b) Multiple photographs of the site and interior and exterior of building are provided; an c) The building has no history of code violations within the past 5 years.